-Shared hosting – You share a server and the hardware resources of that server with a number of websites.
+Shared hosting – You share a server and the hardware resources of that server with many websites.

 Why Shared Hosting?

-- Cheapest type of hosting- Very important to keep costs low when you start your site and it generates no revenue.
+- Cheapest type of hosting- It is very important to keep costs low when you start your site and generate no revenue.
 Starts as low as $3.5 per month, sometimes even less.

-- Good support – A large number of sites used shared hosting and big hosting companies have a reasonably good customer support system in place.
+- Good support – Many sites used shared hosting and big hosting companies have a reasonably good customer support system.
 And they generally have newbie-friendly user dashboards.

 - Easy one-click installs for WordPress.

 - Hosting services will help you scale and migrate when your site traffic grows.

 Shared hosting is by no means the best for a full-fledged revenue-generating high traffic site but it is best you start here.
-At least the costs of hosting will never cause you to shut your site down.
+At least hosting costs will never cause you to shut your site down.

 If you are wondering how much more the best services cost.
 Let me put it this way, a month of hosting on the best-managed WordPress host will cost you the same, as it would 8 months on a shared hosting platform.
-If you are confident of your ability to generate revenue, I think you should start with the best in business – Managed WordPress Hosting – WP Engine.
+If you are confident of your ability to generate revenue, you should start with the best in business – Managed WordPress Hosting – WP Engine.

 But if you are a first-time blogger, you can not possibly be.
 And money is a genuine concern.
-I see far too many people recommending expensive hosting plans as though cost is not relevant at all.
-But for some of you, for whom cost is relevant and a deterrent, when it comes to starting a site there is shared hosting.
+Far too many people recommend expensive hosting plans as though cost is irrelevant.
+But for some of you, for whom cost is relevant and a deterrent, there is shared hosting when starting a site.

 The shared hosting options available are pretty decent.
 Let’s have look at a few of the best shared hosting options for WP.

 Before that, I must reemphasize a revenue-generating high traffic site is not meant to be host on a shared server.
 As your site traffic picks up, you must scale your hardware appropriately.
-We might receive a commission if you decided to purchase through these links.
+We might receive a commission if you decide to purchase through these links.